 He starts with that: calling our attention to the importance of this moment, this now.
 It’s a powerful start because it immediately stops us in our tracks as we wonder: the moment for what?

 Or, as Dennis goes on to describe, some of us might be chasing our personal vision of an ideal existence — a heaven on earth, or above, or even within ourselves.
-And, we continue to muse on and build on that mental vision in idle moments, rather than stopping to consider the real world around us.
+And we continue to muse on and build on that mental vision in idle moments, rather than stopping to consider the real world around us.
 Until that fictional heaven, which exists mostly in our minds, is so overpowering it makes us practically blind and impervious to the here and now.

 Dennis tells us, in the next few lines, that the people who live in this house are outside enjoying the last bit of sunlight before night falls.
-And, he reminds us again about the “being-there-ness” of those objects on the table by telling us that, when those people return indoors, they will be lucky because those objects will still remain exactly as they have been, so they can, if they so choose, take some time to appreciate them.
+And he reminds us again about the “being-there-ness” of those objects on the table by telling us that, when those people return indoors, they will be lucky because those objects will still remain exactly as they have been, so they can, if they so choose, take some time to appreciate them.
 That, even with the night coming on, these faithful objects, so rooted in the here and now, haven’t gone off anywhere, haven’t wanted to out of any fear or desire.
 Here, I believe that Dennis alludes to yet another reason that we humans tend to rush about or wish and work for our worlds and lives to be different.
 The night, whether the more tangible one that comes at the end of every day or the metaphorical one that refers to the end of days, is always somewhere within our awareness.
-And, the fear or not getting what we desire most before that night is upon us takes over, making us the very opposite of those still life objects, making us restless and going all over the place.
+And the fear of not getting what we desire most before that night is upon us takes over, making us the very opposite of those still life objects — restless and going all over the place.

 Here’s what this lovely, gentle poem says to me every time I read it: let us be still and silent for some time with the world around us; let us appreciate all the things that we take for granted.
 Our own existence is just as transitory as those objects.
 And that’s really OK.
 What matters (in more ways than we can ever hope to grasp fully) is the sumptuous experience of the here and now, not the (re)imagined past or the wished-for future.